 Top 10 Richest Temples in the World

 Temples are a place of importance for millions all over the world.
-When it comes to the richest temples, India is at the very forefront.
+When it comes to the richest temples in the world, India is at the very forefront.
 India has the richest temples ever made, and the largest number of pilgrims to support these temples.
 These temples will be sure to remain the richest in the decades to come, with gold embellishments, ornaments, silk garments, and exquisite structures.

 1. Padmanabhaswamy Temple, Kerela, India